 - Some security forces maintain a visible presence, particularly in the Northern and Eastern Provinces.
-Military and police checkpoints can be established and road closures can occur without warning.
+Military and police checkpoints are sometimes established and roads closed without warning.
+See Safety and security.

 - Avoid all demonstrations and large public gatherings as they may turn violent or be a target for politically-motivated attacks.
-Police have used tear gas in response to protests.
+Police have used tear gas and water cannons in response to protests.
+See Safety and security.

-- In both the Northern and Eastern Provinces you should stay on main roads and pay close attention to signs warning of danger from landmines.
+- In the Northern and Eastern Provinces, stay on main roads and pay close attention to signs warning of landmines.
+See Safety and security.